- Sevierville, TN

 Their Diagnoses (1)

 - Lost Loved One: Non-Small Cell, Lung Cancer

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: about 7 years ago, Female, Stage IIIA, EGFR mutation positive: Don't Know
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: over 7 years ago, Female, Stage IIIA, EGFR mutation positive: Don't Know

 - View this journey (2 Experiences)